mmmago/cowboyunleashed/README.md

 If you're jailbroken, you can simply download it on your files and install it through [ReProvision](https://repo.packix.com/package/jp.soh.reprovision) and the auto-resign will do his job.
 I might create a repo later to install it directly through Sileo / Cydia.

+###### *Tip for jailbroken users : you can combine Bakgrunnur, Activator, and settings in Unleashed to automate lock / unlock the way you want.*

 # Preview